Blog | Entrepreneurship, Personal Finance

 Employees, for instance, often fear those who are smarter or better than them because it means they won’t get the promotion or the raise.
 They might not get the marquee project.
 There is often a lot of toxicity on teams that stem from fear employees have about their job security.

-On the other hand those on the right side of the CASHFLOW Quadrant know that if they want to be rich and successful, a team of strong business partners is crucial.
+On the other hand, those on the right side of the CASHFLOW Quadrant know that if they want to be rich and successful, a team of strong business partners is crucial.
 Employees and self-employed people often say of the people who own their company, “I’m so much smarter than them.
 Why do they get all the money?”
 That, however, is by design.
-In fact, the E and S inability to really embrace surrounding themselves with smart business partners is the reason why they could never succeed as a business owner or investor.
+In fact, the E and S inability to really embrace being around smart business partners is the reason why they could never succeed as a business owner or investor.

 The reason a team is key to success in business and investing can be found in the B-I Triangle.